Liang Lingguang: Wartime career

 When Japan launched its full-scale invasion of China in July 1937, Liang returned to China to join the resistance.
 He enlisted in the New Fourth Army and fought in the guerrilla war in northern Jiangsu province.
 In 1940, he was appointed the county magistrate of Rugao and joined the CCP.
 He was later appointed county magistrate of Nantong and fought many battles against the forces of Japan and the puppet Wang Jingwei regime, even temporarily taking over the Japanese-occupied county seat of Haimen.

 During the Chinese Civil War which broke out after the surrender of Japan, Liang served as Commander of the 33rd Brigade of the East China Field Army and Chief of Staff of the 29th Corps of the People's Liberation Army.
-He fought in major battles including the Battle of Huangqiao, the Huaihai campaign, the Yangtze River Crossing Campaign, the Shanghai Campaign, and the Battle of Fuzhou.
+He fought in major battles including the Battle of Huangqiao, the Huaihai campaign, the Yangtze River Crossing Campaign, the Shanghai Campaign, and the Capture of Fuzhou.